Mohave County, Arizona: Geography

 According to the United States Census Bureau, the county has a total area of 13461 sqmi, of which 13311 sqmi is land and 150 sqmi (1.1%) is water.
 It is the second-largest county by area in Arizona and the fifth-largest in the contiguous United States.

-The county consists of two sections divided by the Grand Canyon, with no direct land communication between them.
+The county consists of two sections divided by the Grand Canyon, with no direct land connection between them.
 The northern section, smaller and less populated, forms the western part of the Arizona Strip, bordering Utah and Nevada.
 The larger southern section borders Nevada and California across the Colorado River, which forms most of the county's western boundary.
 The southern section includes Kingman, the county seat, and other cities, as well as part of the Mojave Desert.